-Adverse sustainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Environmental GHG intensity GHG intensity of investee countries Not applicable Not applicable Not applicable Not applicable Social Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, Not applicable Not applicable Not applicable Not applicable where applicable, national law -- -- ----------------------------------- -- -- -- --

-Indicators applicable to investments in real estate assets

-Adverse sustainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Fossil fuels Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels Not applicable Not applicable Not applicable Not applicable Energy efficiency Exposure to energy-inefficient real estate assets Share of investments in energy-inefficient real estate assets Not applicable Not applicable Not applicable Not applicable

-Other indicators for principal adverse impacts on sustainability factors

-Adverse sustainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period ---------------------------------- -- -------- ----------------- ------------------- ------------- --

-Emissions 15.
-Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 60% 100% Junction requires its portfolio companies to set up Net-Zero plans (including reduction initiatives) within the first 12 months after investment.
-As a result, this KPI should move to 0% at the end of the first 12 months after investment (for each individual portfolio company).
-Note that on 31/12/2023, for 3 out of 5 portfolio companies, the initial first 12 months have not yet passed - Support companies to develop Net-Zero plans (incl. reduction initiatives) and identify KPI's within the first year after investment - Continue to increase ESG related knowledge at portfolio companies and identify opportunities - Link Mgmt. incentives to Impact & ESG KPI's Anti-corruption and anti-bribery 16.
-Lack of anti-corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 80% 100% 1 out of 5 portfolio investments has implemented a formal anti-corruption and anti-bribery policy.
-1 other portfolio company was in the process of defining an anti-corruption and anti-bribery policy throughout the reporting period of 2023 - Develop and implement anti-corruption and anti-bribery policies at the remaining 3 portfolio companies during the course of 2024
+Adverse sustainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Environmental GHG intensity GHG intensity of investee countries Not applicable Not applicable Not applicable Not applicable Social Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where Not applicable Not applicable Not applicable Not applicable applicable, national law Indicators applicable to investments in real estate assets Adverse sustainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Fossil fuels Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels Not applicable Not applicable Not applicable Not applicable Energy efficiency Exposure to energy-inefficient real estate assets Share of investments in energy-inefficient real estate assets Not applicable Not applicable Not applicable Not applicable Other indicators for principal adverse impacts on sustainability factors Adverse sustainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Emissions 15.
+Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction 17% 60% Junction requires its portfolio companies to set up NetZero plans (including reduction initiatives) within the first 12 months after investment.
+As a result, this KPI should go to 0% at the end of the first 12 months after investment (for each individual portfolio) - Support companies to develop Net-Zero plans (incl. reduction initiatives) and identify KPI's within the first year after investment - Continue to increase ESG related knowledge at portfolio companies and identify opportunities company).
+Note: on 31/12/2024, for 1 of the 6 reported portfolio companies , the first 12 months have not yet elapsed - Link Mgmt. incentives to Impact & ESG KPI's Anti-corruption and anti-bribery 16.
+Lack of anti-corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 33% 80% 4 out of 6 reported portfolio companies have implemented formal anti-corruption and anti-bribery policies. - Develop and implement anti-corruption and anti-bribery policies at remaining portfolio companies during 2025